eralston/Free-Preview/README.md

 Free-Preview
 ============

-A simple module for ASP.Net MVC 5 that enables you to offer a free preview mode for your app
+A module for ASP.Net MVC that helps you offer a free preview mode for your app using Action Filters

 What is a Free Preview?
 -----------------------